 The proposed bill aims to establish the "Emergency Medical Services Needs-Based Assessment and Funding Act" in West Virginia, which will require the Department of Health to conduct a comprehensive needs-based assessment of emergency medical services (EMS) every two years.
-This assessment will evaluate various factors such as call volume, response times, availability of resources, and financial stability of EMS providers.
-The findings from this assessment will inform a funding distribution formula that prioritizes agencies in high-need areas, ensuring that resources are allocated based on actual needs rather than equally across the board.
+This assessment will evaluate various factors such as call volume, response times, availability of resources, and financial stability to determine the funding needs of EMS agencies.
+The bill emphasizes the importance of equitable funding distribution based on need rather than equal allocation, addressing disparities that have led to resource shortages in high-need areas.

-Additionally, the bill mandates that the Department of Health submit a report to the Legislature every two years detailing the assessment results, funding allocations, and recommendations for improvements.
-The Joint Committee on Government and Finance will review these reports to suggest necessary policy adjustments.
-The act also authorizes the department to propose legislative rules for its implementation and establishes an effective date upon passage.
+Additionally, the bill outlines a process for implementing the needs-based assessment, including collaboration with local EMS agencies and the establishment of a funding distribution formula based on assessment findings.
+It mandates the department to report to the Legislature every two years on assessment results, funding allocations, and recommendations for improvements.
+The bill also authorizes the department to propose legislative rules for its implementation and establishes an effective date upon passage.

 Statutes affected: